-For more than 30 years, Texas Parks and Wildlife’s Toyota ShareLunker Program has partnered with anglers to enhance bass fishing in Texas.
-The program encourages anglers who have caught trophy-sized largemouth bass to share their catch with Texas Parks and Wildlife Department.
-The big fish are spawned, and lunker offspring are then used for brood stock for future fish stocking efforts.
-The program is expanding in 2018 to feature more ways for anglers to participate.
+For more than 35 years, Texas Parks and Wildlife’s Toyota ShareLunker Program has partnered with anglers to enhance bass fishing in Texas by encouraging anglers who have caught trophy-sized largemouth bass to share their catch with Texas Parks and Wildlife Department.
+The fish are spawned, and lunker offspring are used for brood stock for future fish stocking efforts.

 Are you ready to join us?